Congo reports new Ebola cases linked to previous outbreak - ExBulletin

 “We call on the public to remain calm and respect the hygiene measures,” the ministry’s statement added.

-Congo has recorded 14 Ebola epidemics since 1976, when Ebola was first discovered in conflict-ridden Congo.
-The last outbreak, which occurred between April and July, occurred in another part of Equateur Province, killing five people.
+Congo has recorded 14 Ebola outbreaks since the virus was discovered in the Democratic Republic of the Congo in 1976.
+The last outbreak, which occurred between April and July, occurred in another part of Equateur state, killing five people.

-Ebola is transmitted through contact with bodily fluids or contaminants of an infected person.
-However, the initial symptoms of fever and muscle aches are similar to other common illnesses such as malaria.
+Ebola is spread through contact with bodily fluids of an infected person or contaminated materials.
+However, the initial symptoms of fever and muscle aches are similar to those of other common illnesses such as malaria.
 In addition to vaccination, effective treatments are now available that, if received early, can greatly improve the chances of survival.

 According to various human rights groups, the latest announcement in Beni confirms that the region is under threat from various rebel groups, including United Democratic Forces rebels, who have killed more than 2,000 people in more than a year.
 It was done when